Stowers’ HR in 9th ties it, Orioles top White Sox 4-3 in 11 - NewsBreak

 Andrew Vaughn went deep on the game’s first pitch for the White Sox, but Santander answered with a two-run shot in the first.
 The White Sox tied it with an unearned run in the seventh, and José Abreu hit an RBI single in the eighth to put Chicago ahead 3-2.

-The White Sox remained four games behind first-place Cleveland in the AL Central.
+Chicago stayed four games behind first-place Cleveland in the AL Central, and the Orioles remained 2 1/2 back of the final wild card in the American League.

-Lyles allowed one earned run and nine hits.
+Baltimore starter Jordan Lyles allowed one earned run and nine hits in seven innings.
 Chicago’s Lance Lynn allowed one earned run and three hits in six innings.

 Abreu made two early errors at first base, including one that led to an unearned run scoring on Santander’s homer.